AP® World History: Modern| Free-Response Questions

 Source: College Board

-Handy dandy LEQ Essay Writing Checklist
+LEQ Essay Writing Checklist

-Context flows into the thesis statement
+• Context flows into the thesis statement

-- Analysis is provided explaining WHY there have been changes
+• Analysis is provided explaining why there have been changes

-- The third body paragraph addresses continuities
+• The third paragraph addresses continuities

 The best way to practice for the AP World History FRQs is to use released questions from the College Board’s previous exams.